 The Interstate Cadet, which is the type certificate for this airplane, was originally designed as a trainer and liaison airplane for the military at the outbreak of WWII.
 The Army didn't deploy any to the theatres of combat because the airplanes were significantly more expensive than the military versions of the Piper, Stinson, Taylorcraft and Aeronca liaison airplanes.
 Some of the airplanes built for the military were sent to South America on Lend-Lease.
 The civilian models of the Cadet were used extensively in the Civilian Pilot Training Program and the design survives today, re-engined and beefed up here and there, as the Arctic Tern.

 The flaking paint shows some shiny bare aluminum.

 This airplane was always civilian and was built for Mr. Reuel Call, a trucking executive and airplane manufacturer in Afton, Wyoming.
-Mr. Call bought the Interstate Cadet type certificate and produced two of the design as "Callair S1" airplanes.
-This is the only one flying; I'm told another is being restored in Alaska.
+Mr. Call bought the Interstate Cadet type certificate and produced two of the design: The first one, built in 1950, came before the Calls owned the TC and shows on ancient FAA papyrus as an Interstate; the second, my airplane, was built after the TC was acquired and is, thus, the one and only "Callair S1A".
+This is the only one flying; I was once told the other Call-built airframe is being restored in Alaska.
 The others of the type certificate, no matter their various names, are tough birds with a solid reputation as good bush airplanes.